 Social Distancing Art Walk

-Keep a distance of 10' while enjoying the spring weather and a self-directed artwork tour!
+Enjoy the beautiful weather and a self-directed artwork tour!
 The Silver Spring Arts & Entertainment District has some amazing public art.
-With over 60 pieces it is hard to know where to begin.
+With over 80 pieces it is hard to know where to begin.
 Use this tour to start your journey.

 Acorn Park